Hello World (Lady Antebellum song): Music video

 The music video for "Hello World" made its world premiere on ABC's Music Lounge on October 28, 2010.
 The music video, directed by Roman White, was filmed in Nashville in early October 2010.

 In the beginning of the video there is a man in his convertible yelling in his cell phone and is frustrated.
 He then looks over to a little girl in a rust red mini van with chocolate on her face, just like it's described in the song.
 His mood changes when he catches the girl smiling and waving at him as she rides by.
 The little girl's parents are arguing in the front.
 Later on the man in the convertible is stopped by traffic.
 He gets out of his car, and sees the EMT, firemen, police, and a group of people.
 He walks his way over there and when he gets to the scene he sees that same rust red mini van is turned over.
 The dad is on a backboard being lifted into the ambulance, and the mother who has some blood on her is looking over.
 The little girl is next to be rescued from the van and is also put on a backboard.
 She is unconscious and her mother wants to come over to her.
 While the paramedics are trying to revive her the man sees a ghost like version of the girl looking at herself then up to him smiling.
 Just when they think they have lost her, the little girl takes a deep breath and opens her eyes.
-She then yells for her no mommy.
+She then yells for her mommy.
 The man and everybody else watching are relieved.
 When the man gets back in his car he pulls out a picture of him with his wife and kids and looks at it.

 There are performance shots of the trio sitting in the middle of the intersection where the accident happen.